lmiller1990/vue-30/STORE.md

 }
 ```

 Now we know it's a function.
-But the parameteres still aren't typed!
+But the parameters still aren't typed!
 We need to `infer` them - to infer a function has parameters, though, we first need to validate that it is actually a function:

 ```ts
 type StoreWithActions<A> = {